• Skip to primary navigation

 Reduce the risk of cataracts and macular degeneration

 Nutrition plays an integral part in delaying the development of age-related sight loss.
 In particular, when eaten in sufficient amounts, two carotenoids called lutein and zeaxanthin appear to improve eye health.
 They do this by protecting the retina from oxidative damage.
-Red peppers are especially rich in these carotenoids, and other protective nutrients such as vitamin C. Numerous studies suggest that regularly eating foods rich in carotenoids, especially lutein and zeaxanthin, may cut the risk of both cataracts and macular degeneration.
+Red peppers are especially rich in these carotenoids, and other protective nutrients such as vitamin C. Numerous studies suggest that regularly eating foods rich in carotenoids, especially lutein and zeaxanthin, may cut the risk of cataracts and macular degeneration.

 Reduce the likelihood of anemia